 We prefer minimal lightweight backpacks that weigh around 2 lbs. or less.
 There are also many solid backpacks in the 2-3 pound range, but we wouldn’t recommend choosing a pack that weighs over 3 pounds for the JMT if you can avoid it.

 The key to going with a lightweight pack is keeping your other gear weight and bulk to a minimum.
 Lightweight packs have simple frames that are excellent with weights around 25-35 lbs.
 But if you load them down with much more than that, they’ll quickly become uncomfortable.
 And that’s okay, you don’t want to be carrying more than 35 lbs.

-Our top recommendations for lightweight backpacks are the Hyperlite Mountain Gear 2400 & 3400 (pictured below), Gossamer Gear Gorilla 40 or Mariposa 60, and the ZPacks Arc Blast (but only your ultralight gear is super dialed in - 10 lb base weight or less).
-For more of our favorites, check out our Best Lightweight Backpacks list.
+Our top recommendations for lightweight backpacks are the Hyperlite Mountain Gear 2400 & 3400 (pictured below), Gossamer Gear Gorilla 40 or Mariposa 60, and the ZPacks Arc Blast (but only if your ultralight gear is super dialed in – 10 lb. base weight or less).
+For more of our favorites, check out our Best Backpacking Backpacks list.

 The JMT is very well-maintained and well-traveled.
 It’s a surprise to some, but on trails like this we almost always wear trail running shoes (learn more: 5 Reasons to Ditch Your Hiking Boots).
 Unless you have weak ankles, chronic foot/ankle pain, or are planning to encounter winter snow conditions, we’d recommend you do the same.
 We hiked in Saucony Peregrine 8’s and Brooks Cascadia 13’s and they were great.
 Many (if not most) of the other hikers we encountered on the JMT were also wearing trail runners.
 That said, shoes are always a very personal choice, so make sure to go on plenty of training hikes and find what works best for you.